 Can you really win at the races?
 Barry Meadow has done it over many years, and in this book he covers everything from how to analyze a horse’s form to how to watch replays to how to take advantage of rebates and betting exchanges.

-The Skeptical Handicapper is scheduled for publication in 2017.
+The Skeptical Handicapper is scheduled for publication this fall.
 To get your name on the mailing list for further pre-publication information, please send an e-mail to email@example.com.